mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2013-05-16-drawing-blank-faces.md

 ---
 layout: article
-title: "Drawing Faces without Faces with Paper by 53"
+title: "Drawing Faces without Faces with Paper by FiftyThree"
 excerpt: "Short on time?
-Here's the quick and fun way I draw portraits using Paper by 53."
+Here's the quick and fun way I draw portraits using Paper by FiftyThree."
 modified: 2014-01-14
 image:
   feature: paper-53-draw-face-feature.jpg